 I came to higher education finance from a broad interest in public policy, equity, and the distribution of income.
 College access is a critical part of this field, and both practitioners and policymakers are eager for analytical insights and evidence to strengthen their work.
 We have made a lot of progress in increasing access to postsecondary education, but we have a long way to go in diminishing how often family background influences where people end up in the educational and socioeconomic hierarchies.
 I look forward to continuing my work in this vital area of public policy at Urban.

-Baum earned her BA in sociology from Bryn Mawr College, where she serves on the board of trustees, and earned her PhD in economics from Columbia University.
+Baum earned her BA in sociology from Bryn Mawr College, where she served on the board of trustees from 2012 to 2022, and her PhD in economics from Columbia University.